IncredibleProgress/sweetheart.py/README.md

 </div>
 ```

-## Install sweetheart
+## Install and run sweetheart

 On *Windows 10* you have first to open the *Windows Store* for installing **Ubuntu 20.04 LTS** and the **Windows Terminal**.

 Generally speaking sweetheart runs on *Ubuntu 20.04 LTS*.
 It will works on other *Linux OS* but it requires in this case some manual tasks for installing usefull dependencies.

-Opening an Ubuntu terminal, the 3 following lines will do all what is needed:
+Opening an Ubuntu terminal, the 3 following lines will do for you all what is needed:

 ``` sh
 sudo apt install python3-pip